daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D10: Aug 10 2017

+**Today's Progress**: Focussing on JQuery through Codecademy.
+I feel like I've learned this before but not paid enough attention.
+Now that I need it for a project, I have context to apply it to, and it's making a lot of sense.

+**Thoughts:** Feeling good.
+Evening routine is much easier with a dining table - couch is dangerously hard to code on.

 ## R1D9: Aug 9 2017

 **Today's Progress**: Spent a solid few hours today working on my Random Quote Generator.
 Have tried a couple of different APIs and now realised my JQuery knowledge is sub-par (was using JavaScript) so am back to CodeCademy to brush up before finishing.